loganlinn/ConstantsArray/README.md

-I should acknowledge that another option would be to use PHP's `get_defined_constants()` function to get all of the constants in the environment.
-But, unless you're going to use every constant in your string (hey, leave my examples alone) that's just a waste of memory and CPU cycles.
+I should acknowledge that another option would be to use PHP's `get_defined_constants()` function to get all of the constants in the environment as an array, which you could use in a similar fashion as a `ConstantsArray`.
+However, this can be a big waste of memory.

+`ConstantsArray` implements the `ArrayAccess` interface for array-like access to the `constant()` function, so it is lightweight and simple.

 That's pretty much it.
 Enjoy!